MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!-- MicrosoftOffice365Publisher2016-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This policy setting configures the synchronization of user settings for Microsoft Office 365 Publisher 2016.
-Microsoft Office 365 synchronizes certain settings by default without UE-V. If the synchronization capabilities of Microsoft Office 365 are disabled, then the user settings of Microsoft Office 365 Publisher 2016 will synchronize between a user’s work computers with UE-V by default.
+Microsoft Office 365 synchronizes certain settings by default without UE-V. If the synchronization capabilities of Microsoft Office 365 are disabled, then the user settings of Microsoft Office 365 Publisher 2016 will synchronize between a user's work computers with UE-V by default.
 Use this policy setting to prevent the user settings of Microsoft Office 365 Publisher 2016 from synchronization between computers with UE-V.
-If you enable this policy setting, Microsoft Office 365 Publisher 2016 user settings continue to sync with UE-V.
+- If you enable this policy setting, Microsoft Office 365 Publisher 2016 user settings continue to sync with UE-V.
-If you disable this policy setting, Microsoft Office 365 Publisher 2016 user settings are excluded from synchronization with UE-V.
+- If you disable this policy setting, Microsoft Office 365 Publisher 2016 user settings are excluded from synchronization with UE-V.
-If you do not configure this policy setting, any defined values will be deleted.
+- If you do not configure this policy setting, any defined values will be deleted.
 <!-- MicrosoftOffice365Publisher2016-Description-End -->

 <!-- MicrosoftOffice365Publisher2016-Editable-Begin -->